Use and Security of Information Systems

 4.2.2.
 Intentionally using IT services to visit internet sites that contain sensitive obscene, pornographic, hateful, or other objectionable material.

 4.2.3.
-Where access to websites deemed sensitive is necessary for teaching or learning or research purposes, specific access may be authorised via the Head of College applying to the Chief Information Officer.
+Where access to websites is deemed sensitive it is necessary for teaching and learning or research purposes, specific access may be authorised via the Head of College applying to the Executive Director.
 This access is recorded on a register.

 4.2.5.
-Intentionally saving any Polytechnic owned information deemed as records under the public records act to external systems not endorsed or operated by ISS.
-This includes but not limited to cloud service providers, google, amazon etc.
+Intentionally saving any Polytechnic-owned information deemed as records under the Public Records Act to external systems not endorsed or operated by ISS.
+This includes but is not limited to Cloud service providers, Google, Amazon etc.

 5. Access